 Make sure your records filing procedure complies with both federal and state law.
 Outsourcing to a payroll service provider can help ensure that your records comply.

 6. Using Incorrect Tax Table Data

-Payroll tax rates continuously change, which can result in you using outdated tax tables if you don’t keep up.
+Payroll tax rates continuously change, and failing to keep up with them could lead you to use outdated tax tables and accidentally create a payroll discrepancy.
 Tax rates subject to change include: